Yemen's Houthis seize central Aden district, presidential site

 They named one of the escapees as Khaled Batarfi, a provincial al Qaeda leader who was arrested four years ago.
 Soldiers loyal to Hadi clashed with the suspected al Qaeda fighters in Mukalla early on Thursday, residents said.

-In Dhalea, 100 km (60 miles) north of Aden, where militia fighters from the south have battled Houthis for several days, residents said the militia were in control of the town but Houthis were sniping from rooftops.
+In Washington a senior military official said that although the chaos in the country had reduced U.S. counterterrorism capability it had also disrupted any plots to attack the west by al Qaeda in the Arabian Peninsula.

-Residents also reported air strikes overnight on the coastal town of Shaqra, which is under Houthi control and lies on the coast between Aden and Mukalla.
+The Houthi advance "has caused their external plotting to be sidelined while they figure out how they are going to deal with the internal vestiges of what appears to be an emerging civil war," the official told a small group of reporters.

-(Additional reporting by Mohammed Ghobari in Cairo, Angus McDowall in Riyadh, Amena Bakr in Dubai, Emily Stephenson in Washington and Ben Blanchard in Beijing; Writing by Dominic Evans, Editing by William Maclean and Angus MacSwan)
+(Additional reporting by Mohammed Ghobari in Cairo, Angus McDowall in Riyadh, Amena Bakr in Dubai, Emily Stephenson in Washington and Ben Blanchard in Beijing; Writing by Dominic Evans; Editing by William Maclean, Angus MacSwan and Ken Wills)